Sumter County DUI Bail Information

 - Avoiding contact with the alleged victim (if applicable).

-- What happens if you miss court: Failure to appear in court will result in the forfeiture of your bail money, the issuance of a warrant for your arrest, and potential additional charges.
+- Court Appearances: You must appear in court on the date and time specified in your release documents.
+Failure to appear will result in the forfeiture of your bail and the issuance of a warrant for your arrest.